ketokeas/PCALib/README.md

 - `T` is a number of time bins within one trial;
 - `N` is a number of neurons.

-To use the library, you should execute the the fuctions provided in the `functions.py`.
+To use the library, you should execute the functions provided in the `functions.py`.

 # Model inference